thomasbtf/first_blast/README.md

-# Blasting using Docker, Snakemake and Diamond
+# Blasting using DIAMOND with a Snakemake workflow in Docker

 Steps to run:

+#### Get the image

-Build snakemake container:
+Build snakemake image by using dockerfile in this reposirotry:
-> docker build --pull --rm -f "5_MyContainer\Dockerfile" -t sm_on_ubu:latest "5_MyContainer"
+> docker build --pull --rm -f "5_MyContainer\Dockerfile" -t thomasbtf/diamond_snakemake:latest "5_MyContainer"

+Or download image via docker hub:
+> docker pull thomasbtf/diamond_snakemake

+#### Build the DIAMOND search in a Snakemake workflow

-Create snakemake workflow (preferably in a dedicated git repository) of the following structure
+Create Snakemake workflow (preferably in a dedicated git repository) of the following structure

     ├── .gitignore
     ├── README.md